Your Kids Will Love These Educational Attractions in Saratoga Springs, NY

 Learn about the history of horse racing and Saratoga's role in it at the National Museum of Racing and Hall of Fame.
 Curated items include paintings, photographs, sculptures, memorabilia, and trophies.
-In addition, kids can explore and play dress up in their interactive family gallery.

 Looking to explore an obscure but fascinating aspect of local and national history?
 The National Bottle Museum in Ballston Spa boasts a collection of thousands of glass bottles.
 Learn about glassmaking, the different kinds and colors of glass, the various types and shapes of bottles, and their many uses through the years.
 The museum also has exhibits on glass paperweights, the bottling of mineral water and medicine, and the process of dating bottles.

-At the Saratoga Automobile Museum, located in Saratoga Spa State Park, you can learn about the history of cars and view many old models for yourselves.
+At the Saratoga Automobile Museum, located in Saratoga Spa State Park, you can learn about the history of cars and view many old models.
 The museum features a stock car hall of fame and permanent exhibits on early automobiles, racing, and Saratoga's role in the industry.
 They also have an exhibit on the history of Saratoga's mineral water, as well as changing exhibits on other aspects of auto history.

 If your kids are interested in ballet, visit the National Museum of Dance and Hall of Fame in Saratoga Spa State Park.
 In addition to permanent and changing exhibitions on the history of dance, the museum also houses a children's wing where kids can dress up and try dancing for themselves.